 Humana Inc., headquartered in Louisville, Kentucky, is one of the nation's largest publicly traded health benefits companies, with approximately 11.3 million medical members.
 Humana offers a diversified portfolio of health insurance products and related services - through traditional and consumer-choice plans - to employer groups, government-sponsored plans, and individuals.

 Over its 46-year history, Humana has consistently seized opportunities to meet changing customer needs.
 Today, the company is a leader in consumer engagement, providing guidance that leads to lower costs and a better health plan experience throughout its diversified customer portfolio.

 More information regarding Humana is available to investors via the Investor Relations page of the company's web site at http://www.humana.com, including copies of:

 -- Quarterly earnings news releases;

--- Replay of most recent earnings release conference call;
+-- Replays of most recent earnings release conference calls;

 -- Calendar of events (includes upcoming earnings conference call

 dates and times, as well as planned interaction with research

 The Council on Foundations is a Washington, DC-based nonprofit membership association of more than 2,000 grantmaking foundations and corporations, with assets totaling more than $282 billion.
 The Council is a vision and voice of philanthropy and a partner at the global level.
 The Council provides the opportunity, leadership and tools needed by philanthropic organizations to expand, enhance and sustain their ability to advance the common good.